Shabbat Order of Service: (Indicated times are merely guidelines!)

 Our Synagogue is a place of worship and fellowship.
 The music and liturgy is a comfortable blend of Hebrew,

-transliterated Hebrew and English so that anyone can participate freely, without fear of NOT knowing what they are
+transliterated Hebrew and English so that anyone can participate freely, without fear of

 saying.
 Some ask, “Why do you include the liturgical aspect of worship?”
 We want everyone to reinforce these